 Mulan shows off her cleverness and resourcefulness to the viewers when she fashions a means of getting her dog to feed the chickens so she still has time to change her clothes.
 Soon afterward, she reveals a lack of grace during a meeting with the matchmaker, suggesting that life as a trophy wife will not properly fulfill her destiny.

-The Emperor when told his armies will protect him immediately declared that the armies should go out and protect his people.
+The Emperor, when told his armies will protect him, immediately declared that the armies should go out and protect his people, showing that he is a wise ruler and cares about everybody who lives underneath his rule.

 Shifu from Kung Fu Panda effortlessly evades all his students' attacks during a training session and then rebukes them for "doing well if they were trying to disappoint [him]."